Atul-Kashyap/Java-Script/README.md

     Simple things are done simply.

-    Support by all major browsers and enabled by default.
+    Support by all major browsers and enabled by defaults.